microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 ### Creating Fluid container in the configuration page

 Open the file `src/client/<your tab name>/<your tab name>Config.tsx` in your code editor.
 The standard Teams tab application flow goes from configuration to content page.
-To allow collaborations, persisting the container while loading into the content page is crucial.
+To enable collaboration, persisting the container while loading into the content page is crucial.
 The best solution to persist the container is to append the container ID onto the `contentUrl` and `websiteUrl`, the URLs of the content page, as a query parameter.
-Given that the save button in the Teams configuration page is the gateway between configuration page and content page, it is a great place to create the container and append the container ID in the settings.
+Since the save button in the Teams configuration page is the gateway between the configuration page and the content page, it is a great place to create the container and append the container ID in the settings.

 1. Add the following import statement.